tuffythejeep/5-Day-Weather-Webpage/README.md

 I referenced code (HTML and CSS) from the UT provided lessons, however, I wrote all my own changes, edits, tweaks, and versions of my webpage, html, and styles.

-I commented and committed to my repo heavily.

-I was able to deploy without issue, once I referenced all files properly and landed urls in the appropriate places.
+I commented and committed to my repo heavily, and I was able to deploy without issue, once I referenced all files properly and landed urls in the appropriate places.

 ## License
 MIT License is listed in my repo.
 Please review if you intend to ever use anything I created within this page.